RicardoRH96/CPTS570/Homework1/README.txt

-README file for CPTS570 Homework #1 - Ricardo Rivero, WSUID: 011843796
+README file for CPTS570 Homework #1 - Ricardo Rivero.
 For this implementation, I chose to get the dataset from Keras, which is presented in the same format as the data provided with the assignment, that is:
 60,000 training examples consisting of 28x28 images labeled as one of 10 classes (integers in range 0-9).
 10,000 testing examples consisting of 28x28 images labeled as one of 10 classes (integers in range 0-9).